alitelabs/tyx/README.md

 #### Serverless file

-Since internal function-to-function calls are use `INTERNAL_SECRET` is set; this should be an application specific random value (e.g. UUID).
+Since internal function-to-function requests are use `INTERNAL_SECRET` is set; this should be an application specific random value (e.g. UUID).
-The additional setting `REMOTE_SECRET_TYX_SAMPLE4` is to allow remote calls from the next example.
+The additional setting `REMOTE_SECRET_TYX_SAMPLE4` is to allow remote requests from the next example.

 It is necessary to allow the IAM role to `lambda:InvokeFunction`, of course it is recommended to be more specific about the Resource than in this example.